I find that a heat protector spray helps a bit if you spray it before you straighten your hair or even before you blow

 I have very bleached hair and extensions, and I find that using Frederic Fekkai Glossing Cream is the answer to frizziness, damage, control, and-keeping your hair straight.

 I dont really straighten my hair that much (used to be addicted to in high school) but I saw a CHI straightener on sale at TJ Maxx for $70 the other day and didn’t buy it solely because I’m happy with my $30 Bedhead straightener :) which I also got at TJ Maxx!

 10 points - Become a fan

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When EricaHart reaches 200 Chic Points, she will be in the Style Council!

 That sound hard ,cause most of the time the solution are quite expensive.In Finland many women use to consult their hair dresser ,in fact in helsinki there is a helsinki kampaamo or hair salon that always recommending a fit hair style and what to do for your hair which is you can’t see in some hair salon.posted almost 2 years ago

 I make sure to blow dry my hair until its completely dry and then straighten my hair with an iron.
-It stays straight longer that way.posted over 1 year ago
+It stays straight longer that way.posted almost 2 years ago